Tridha Choudhury

-Tridha Choudhury is an Indian actress who predominantly appears in Hindi, Bengali and Telugu films and series.
-She won the title, Clean & Clear Times of India Freshface 2011.
-Her first movie was Mishawr Rawhoshyo in 2013, directed by Srijit Mukherji.
-She made her television debut in the StarPlus series Dahleez which was premiered on 14 March 2016.
-Her latest work being Bandish Bandits directed by Anand Tewari & Aashram by Prakash Jha.
+Tridha Choudhury is an Indian actress who works primarily in Hindi, Bengali and Telugu films and television series.
+She was the winner of the Clean & Clear Times of India Freshface 2011 contest.

+Choudhury made her film debut with Mishawr Rawhoshyo (2013), directed by Srijit Mukherji.
+She later appeared in the television series Dahleez, which premiered on 14 March 2016 on StarPlus.

-In 2020, she appeared on the Amazon Prime Video web series Bandish Bandits and the MX Player original web series Aashram.
+In 2020, she appeared in the Amazon Prime Video series Bandish Bandits and the MX Player original series Aashram.

 Early life and education

 Choudhury was born in Kolkata, West Bengal.
 She studied in M. P. Birla Foundation Higher Secondary School and attended Scottish Church College in Kolkata.
 She is actually a micro-biologist.

 Media

-Choudhury was ranked in The Times Of India's "Most Desirable Women List" at No. 13 in 2020.
+Choudhury was ranked in The Times of Indias "Most Desirable Women List" at No. 13 in 2020.